aman81387/Rainbow-Song/README.md

 # Rainbow-Song

-This repo is about rainbow Song :)
+This repo is about rainbow Song :)  and working on notepad++